harrowm/cpm68k-bootstrap/README.md

 - 0x0 to 0x2000 - rosco firmware
 - 0x15000 - 0x1AFFF - CPM and scratch space
 - 0x1B000 - 0x1BFFF - bios, actually the bios is less than 1k at the moment
-- 0x1C000 - 0xA0000 - CPM TPA or memory available to the user of cpm to run programs (0x84000 or 540,672 bytes)
+- 0x20000 - 0xA0000 - CPM TPA or memory available to the user of cpm to run programs (0x80000 or 524,228 bytes)
 - 0xC0000 - 0xFFFFF - RAM disk, this gives a max disk size of 16383 bytes (0x3FFF)

 There are some gaps in the memory map and this could be further optimised.
-Note that because of the loading process, the total size of the file CPM plus bios plus ram disk image cant be more thasn 0x38000 (229,376 bytes) as the loaded program has to be relocated from 0x40000 to 0x2000.
+Note that because of the loading process, the total size of the file CPM plus bios plus ram disk image cant be more than 0x38000 (229,376 bytes) as the loaded program has to be relocated from 0x40000 to 0x2000.

 ## Code structure
 A top level `makefile` sequentially goes through each of the following directories and builds the subprojects: